SumitVankar2005/Delta-Demo/README.md

 # Delta-Demo
-this a demo respository for learning purpose hello guys .. my name is Sumit Vankar..
+This a demo respository for learning purpose.
+Hello guys!!My name is Sumit Vankar..